-Tzatziki is a Greek dip made with creamy yogurt, grated cucumber, garlic, lemon juice, and fresh herbs.
-It's the perfect sauce to pair with any Mediterranean meal, and it works great as a dip for pita bread and veggies.
-With its refreshing flavor, tzatziki is a must-try, addictive recipe!
+Tzatziki Sauce is a cool and refreshing Greek dip made with creamy yogurt, grated cucumber, garlic, lemon juice, and fresh herbs.
+It's the perfect light sauce to pair with any Mediterranean meal!

 Bring the flavors of your favorite Greek restaurant home with this easy tzatziki sauce (AKA Greek cucumber yogurt sauce!)